- May 23, 2017

 Act III Blue Lagoon involved a Roasted Alaskan Halibut, with lemon grass beurre blanc, oyster mushrooms, sea beans, and preserved lemons.
 The halibut was tender and so delicate that when I put my fork in it, it just melted through like butter.
 At first was intrigued by the blue color but the sauce was so delicious I used a spoon to scrape every last bit and put it into my mouth.
 This Blue Lagoon halibut dish was my favorite dish of the night.
 I’m not even always a fish person.
 There are plenty of fish that I don’t like.
 But I could have several of this dish every single day.
 No joke, I ordered 2 more of these during the night.

 At Intermission we were invited to walk around again and sample foods they were preparing.
-I ate my little heart out.
+I ate my little heart out because everything was so good.
 I grabbed steak tartar tacos, spam fried with rice and furikake, tuna sea steak, spicy tuna roll, a homemade cracker with white chedder and bleu cheese, a homemade potato chip, and an avocado cucumber cooler.
 Everything was delicious and just whet my appetite more.

 Part of the genius of The Kitchen is that you don’t just fill up on one thing.
 You fill up on a lot of little carefully prepared, delicious dishes.
 I don’t usually go for raw steak but the steak tartar tacos had an incredible flavor.
 The homemade pototo chip was sooo good!
 I had a handful.
 They were the best potato chips I’ve ever had.
 I also really liked the avocado cucumber cooler.
 It was given in a shot glass.
 You could tell they put mint it in.
 The cucumber which accompanied it also totally made it refreshing.
 I seriously had 3 of these avocado cucumber coolers.